risk-first/website/docs/thinking/Consider-Payoff.md

 Another mantra from Kent Beck (originator of the [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) methodology), is "Do The Simplest Thing That Could Possibly Work", which is closely related to YAGNI and is an excellent razor for avoiding over-engineering.

-At the same time, by adding "Could Possibly", Kent is encouraging us to go beyond straightforward iteration and use our brains to pick apart the simple solutions, avoiding them if we can logically determine when they would fail.
+At the same time, by adding "Could Possibly", Beck is encouraging us to go beyond straightforward iteration and use our brains to pick apart the simple solutions, avoiding them if we can logically determine when they would fail.

 Our risk-centric view of this strategy would be: